 About Temple of Taffeh

 The Temple of Taffeh, was ordered to be built by Roman Emperor Augustus in Egypt, after his defeat of Cleopatra and Marc Antony.
-It was built between AD 1 and AD 14.
+It was built between 25 BC and 14AD.

 The temple survived in good condition in Egypt for several centuries.
 However, due to the construction of the Aswan Dam, many ancient sites in the area had to be moved to secure their preservation.
 Several of these sites, including the Temple of Taffeh, were gifted by the Egyptian government to other nations in gratitude for their assistance in this project.